 - The most common risk factor is age.
 The older a man is, the greater his chance of getting prostate cancer.
 African American men and men with a family history of prostate cancer are at increased risk for getting prostate cancer or dying from it.

-- There is a wide range of symptoms for prostate cancer.
-Some men do not have symptoms at all.
+- Prostate cancer has a wide range of symptoms.
+Some men have no symptoms at all.

-- Remember, a positive prostate specific antigen test can be caused by many conditions that affect the prostate.
-Follow up with your provider if the test is positive.
+- Remember, many conditions can cause a positive PSA test.
+Follow up with your doctor if the test is positive.

-- Although all men are at risk for prostate cancer it’s important to know that with screening there are both benefits and harms.
+- Screening has possible benefits and harms.
 Each man must decide with his health care provider what is best for him.

 Nathan Can Provide Support

-Talk to Someone About Prostate Cancer is a virtual human simulation that was created to help men get a better understanding of prostate health, risks for prostate cancer, options for prostate cancer screening, and understanding options for treatment, if prostate cancer is found.
+Talk to Someone About Prostate Cancer is a virtual human simulation that helps men get a better understanding of prostate health, risks for prostate cancer, prostate cancer screening options, and treatment options if prostate cancer is found.
 Nathan provides an interactive conversation guided by questions about prostate cancer that you choose.

-This new prostate cancer resource features a screening module for prostate cancer, screening conversations, and a treatment module that provides information on treatment options.
+This new resource features a screening module and a treatment module that provides information on treatment options.
 These modules cover things to consider when making decisions about screening and treatment.

 The treatment module features a conversation pathway for providers to teach shared decision making skills.
 Providers can interact with Nathan in a clinical encounter to help improve consultation skills when discussing screening and treatment decisions with men.